carlos-regis/student-success-slackbot/README.md

 # student-success-slackbot

 This repo contains a script to send messages to students what have not submitted a specific learning unit.
 When `bot.py` runs it will send the messages.
+This should be run locally and ad-hoc.

 Under the folder `dashboard` there is a dashboard that displays how many students have completed each learning unit.